-A defective description of the land intended to be conveyed is one of the most frequent instances of title failure in this State.
-In general, it is not what was intended to be conveyed that governs, but what is described in the instrument involved, so that if such description cannot be upheld or sustained, the intention is of no benefit in most transactions.
-In view of this, the attorney, when examining a land title, must be certain that the descriptions in the instruments involved in a chain of title sufficiently describe the land so the land can be identified and located on the ground; and if extrinsic evidence is necessary to be relied upon, that the descriptive words in the deed, or deeds, furnish a basis or guide for the admission of such extrinsic evidence.
-4
+A defective description is one of the most frequent causes of title failure.
+In general, courts construe land descriptions objectively, i.e., how the land was described in the instrument, and not subjectively, i.e., what the parties intended to describe in the instrument but did not.
+Thus, ordinarily, if the land description is unambiguous, the parties' subjective intent not expressed in the instrument is of no consequence.
+Accordingly, the examiner must be certain that the description in the instruments involved in a chain of title sufficiently describes the land so that it can be identified and located on the ground with reasonable certainty.
+If extrinsic evidence is necessary to determine the boundaries, then the descriptive words in the deed, or deeds, must furnish a basis or guide for its admission.

-Aloysius A. Leopold, Land Titles and Title Examination §§ 15.1-15.3 (Texas Practice 3d ed.
+4 Aloysius A. Leopold, Land Titles and Title Examination, ch.
+15 (Texas Practice 3d ed.
 2005).